 \subsection{Gravitational waves mock data}

-We use data from a mock catalog which consists of standard sirens mock data based on the Laser Interferometer Space Antenna (LISA) by forecasting multimessenger measurements of massive black hole binary (MBHB) mergers \cite{Corman:2021avn,Corman:2020pyr}.
-This catalog includes the gravitational wave luminosity distance denoted by $d_L^{GW}$ of 1000 simulated simulated events with its respective redshifts and errors.\\ And we can compute the best-fit parameters of a model minimizing the $\chi^2$ likelihood function:
+We use data from a mock catalogue, which consists of standard sirens mock data based on the Laser Interferometer Space Antenna (LISA) by forecasting multimessenger measurements of massive black hole binary (MBHB) mergers \cite{Corman:2021avn,Corman:2020pyr}.
+This catalogue includes the gravitational wave luminosity distance denoted by $d_L^{GW}$ of 1000 simulated events with their respective redshifts and errors.